-- 1. Go to Basic Menu > Menu Type. - 2.
-Press OK and press △/▼ to select Advanced.
+- 1. Go to Basic Menu > Menu Type and press OK. - 2.
+Press ▲/▼ to select Advanced and press OK.
 Next time when you turn on the projector, you may access the Advanced OSD menu by pressing MENU.

 Below is the overview of the Advanced OSD menu.